-7. Going Beyond Source Code
+Chapter 7.
+Going Beyond Source Code

 Squore allows incorporating more than source code in your projects.
-Software Analytics, the default analysis model and has built-in support for importing tickets related to your development project, as well as results from your test campaigns (new in 18.0).
+Software Analytics, the default analysis model and has built-in support for importing requirements (new in 18.1) and tickets related to your development project, as well as results from your test campaigns and resource usage (new in 18.1).

-The Mars project is an example of a C development project that also allows you to track the progress of tests and tasks using the Test Effectiveness, Code Coverage Compliance, Innovation Rate and Tickets Completion Rate indicators.
+The Mars project is an example of a C development project that also allows you to track the progress of tests and tasks using the Test Effectiveness, Code Coverage Compliance, Innovation Rate, Tickets Completion Rate and Verified Ratio indicators.